rat10/nng/queryingPaths.md

 > :Ben                              # give me results from the first n=2 levels of nesting
                                     # nesting level count starts with THIS
 ```
+For the complete example see [query shell script](tests/queryingPaths.sh) line 206 ff.

 Respective queries are:

 ### give me only the result(s) from the THIS level